jkmulq/ustat_var/docs/source/index.rst

     python3 -m pip install --index-url https://test.pypi.org/simple/ --no-deps ustat_var

-See :ref:`usage` for examples of how to use the core functions.
+See :ref:`usage` for a brief explanation of how to use the core functions, and see the |user manual| for a detailed explanation of the core functions and the empirical setup.

 .. toctree::
    :maxdepth: 1